 2. Training employees on ESG

-Once you have an ESG policy in place, it's essential to ensure employees understand it and that their behaviour aligns with it.
+Once you have an ESG policy in place, make sure employees understand it and their behaviour aligns with it.
 Our customisable courses are updated throughout the year, ensuring users have the latest and most relevant information.

 3. Delivering ESG compliance management